PHenegan/Chip8-Interpreter/README.md

 ## What's a CHIP-8?

 This project is an interpreter which executes instructions for the CHIP-8 microprocessor.
-For those unaware, the CHIP-8 microprocessor was a platform on computers from the 1970's and 1980's, which was intended to be a standard instruction set to develop games for.
+The CHIP-8 was a virtual platform on computers from the 1970's and 1980's, which was intended to be a standard instruction set to develop games for.

 ## Motivation